ZenWave360/karate-ide/README.md

 -   interactive debug console where you can print, update variable values or test jsonPath expressions
 -   hot reloading (with caveants)

-It uses the DebugAdapter originaly developed by [Peter Thomas] (https://github.com/intuit/karate/) and [Kirk Slota] (https://github.com/kirksl/karate-runner/).
+It uses the DebugAdapter originaly developed by [Peter Thomas](https://github.com/intuit/karate/) and [Kirk Slota](https://github.com/kirksl/karate-runner/).

 https://twitter.com/KarateDSL/status/1167533484560142336